Vet Surgery for Cats & Dogs

 Our team always keeps owners fully informed about their pet's condition and why we are recommending a surgical procedure.
 Our clients can rest assured that we practice only the most stringent surgical protocols at our clinic.

 When the procedure is complete, your vet will tell you everything you need to know about post-operative care for your dog or cat.
-If your pet needs surgery that is beyond the scope of our experienced vets, we can refer you and your animal to a veterinary surgeon near Delaware County and work closely with the surgeon to ensure your pet receives the best possible care.
+If your pet needs animal surgery that is beyond the scope of our experienced vets, we can refer you and your animal to a veterinary surgeon near Delaware County and work closely with the surgeon to ensure your pet receives the best possible care.

 Our Delaware County vets routinely perform the following elective and non-elective surgeries: